 The Solitary Soldier silhouette has now been placed permanently on the traffic island at Mill Lane.
-The village gardening club is now looking to enhance the silhouette with some suitable planting.
-A replacement ‘Lest We Forget’ sign has installed.
-A poppy wreath will be placed by the soldier for Remembrance Day.
+A replacement ‘Lest We Forget’ sign has been installed.

 Playing Field and Village Green